igfarm/speaker-stand/README.md

 <img src="./assets/tripod.png" width="400">

-Spikes are threaded with M4
+The speaker plate is screwed into the top.
+Spikes are threaded to hte bottom.

 ## OpenSCAD File